Innovating university outreach

 Special thanks on the project go to all of our student ambassadors and previous interns, as well as our current team of Katherine Bourne, Jack Bevan and Tay-Yibah Aziz.
 Katherine and Tay-Yibah are employed on the project alongside their studies in the Science Communication Unit.

-Posted on October 25, 2016, in BoxED, Creative research communication, Science Communication Unit, SCU projects, Students at SCU and tagged BoxED, Corra Boushel, outreach, practice, schools, science, students.
+Posted on October 25, 2016, in Faculty of Environment and Technology, Research & projects, Science Communication Unit, Science, technology & engineering, UWE BoxED and tagged Corra Boushel, Creative Research Communication, Students, UWE BoxED.
 Bookmark the permalink.
 Leave a comment.